 In this video Dr. Casey Crisp explains the basics of Lower Cross Syndrome.
 He discusses the causes of the injury and describes specific exercises you can do to strengthen weaker muscles and relieve pressure on tight/overworked muscles — minimizing pain associated with the condition and helping prevent further injury.
-By targeting pain directly at the source and working to strengthen weak muscles, Airrosti eliminates the pain in an average of just three visits.
+By targeting pain directly at the source and working to strengthen weak muscles, Airrosti can help eliminate pain in an average of just three visits.
 Learn more about Airrosti’s unique approach here.

 WHAT IS LOWER CROSS SYNDROME?